The dynamical Kirchberg-Phillips theorem: Introduction

 For the reasons stated above, the class of Kirchberg algebras plays a special role within the Elliott program, to the point where many problems pertaining to general classifiable \cstar-algebras are first considered for Kirchberg algebras as a supposedly easier test case.
 The desire to unravel the structure of group actions is no exception, hence the case of Kirchberg algebras has long been considered as the natural starting point in this regard \cite{Nakamura00, Izumi04, Izumi04II, IzumiMatui10}.
 In fact they were still the focal point in Izumi--Matui's recent groundbreaking work \cite{IzumiMatui21, IzumiMatui20, IzumiMatui21_2}.
 In view of these past developments, a few researchers have raised suspicions over the years that there ought to be a dynamical analog of the Kirchberg--Phillips theorem for outer actions of discrete amenable groups.

 Phillips himself has notably promoted this viewpoint for actions of finite groups in conference talks dating back at least a decade, and it should be mentioned that he has had an unpublished draft proving a number of results overlapping with our present work for actions of finite groups, although the detailed methods differ significantly.
-For actions of torsion-free groups, Izumi conjectured in \cite{Izumi10} that outer actions are classifiied up to cocycle conjugacy via isomorphism classes of certain bundles, and his recent work with Matui is the positive solution to his conjecture for poly-$\IZ$ groups.
+For actions of torsion-free groups, Izumi conjectured in \cite{Izumi10} that outer actions are classified up to cocycle conjugacy via isomorphism classes of certain bundles, and his recent work with Matui is the positive solution to his conjecture for poly-$\IZ$ groups.
 Meyer has discovered in \cite{Meyer21} that the Baum--Connes machinery can be employed to reformulate Izumi's conjecture in terms of equivariant $KK$-theory.
-While these things have been going on, a part of the second author's work was driven by the goal to get closer to some kind of dynamical Kirchberg--Phillips theorem, which is most obvious in \cite{Szabo18kp}.
+As we make more precise in the sixth section, we can use Meyer's observation and our main result \autoref{intro:main-result-discrete} to obtain a positive solution to Izumi's conjecture; see \autoref{thm:Izumi-conjecture}.
+While the things mentioned above have been going on, a part of the second author's work was driven by the goal to get closer to some kind of dynamical Kirchberg--Phillips theorem, which is most obvious in \cite{Szabo18kp}.

 Apart from the aforementioned difficulties related to the implementation of the Evans--Kishimoto method, another major obstacle to cover larger classes of acting groups has been a lack of any means to systematically employ equivariant $KK$-theory as an invariant.
 If we look back at more recent milestones in \cstar-algebra classification, one can see upon close examination that the systematic use of $KK$-theory is most commonly achieved in the Cuntz picture \cite{Cuntz83, Cuntz84, Higson87} via the stable uniqueness theorem of Lin and Dadarlat--Eilers \cite{Lin02, DadarlatEilers01, DadarlatEilers02}.
 Although something similar had been demonstrated in Dadarlat--Eilers' original work, the recent work of the first author \cite{Gabe21} includes a new proof of the original Kirchberg--Phillips theorem by exploiting the stable uniqueness theorem to its fullest.
 Motivated by the importance of such methods in the Elliott program, the authors developed in \cite{GabeSzabo22} a dynamical generalization of the stable uniqueness theorem in the context of equivariant $KK$-theory for arbitrary locally compact groups.